stained glass

 An arched heraldic styled transom window for the entrance to this North Glasgow home with the family motto.
 Fused glass peacock feathers were incorporated into the leaded and painted design.

-Detail of a transom stained glass window depicting a grouse set within heather and scottish hills.
+An arched transom stained glass window depicting a grouse set within heather and the Scottish hills.
 Glasgow, Scotland.

 Glasgow Rose.
 A Charles Rennie Mackintosh design adapted for a new leaded transom light.
 Glasgow, Scotland.